TLDR: Profit or Loss in futures trading = (Tick Value × Ticks Moved) × Contracts. More ticks and contracts increase the profit or loss potential.

 Example 2: Multiple Contracts

-Now, let’s say you're trading 3 contracts instead of 1.
-The price moves 5 ticks in your favor.
+You trade 3 contracts of the E-mini S&P 500 futures, and the price moves 5 ticks in your favor.

 Tick Size: 0.25 points